elizabetholuwafemi/Elizabeth-Oluwafemi/README.md

 </p>

 ##  Get in Touch
-I am always open to Data Analytics gigs, wether it's a project or a conversation about tech, don't hesitate to get in touch
+I am always open to Data Analytics gigs, whether it's a project or a conversation about tech, don't hesitate to get in touch

 ### Thank you for visiting my profile! 🌟